-Trade partners shall designate a safety representative to oversee the trade partner's health, safety and environmental activities and to perform the duties outlined under safety representative responsibilities.
-The safety representative will be credentialed as outlined in the section titled (Safety Representative Credentials) of this section.
-If the safety representative is unable to perform the safety duties to the satisfaction of Flintco, LLC, the trade partner will replace the safety representative with a full-time safety representative who will have no other duties other than those outlined under safety representative responsibilities of this section.
+Trade partners shall designate a Superintendent/ Foreman and Competent Person to oversee the trade partner's health, safety, and environmental activities and to perform the duties outlined under safety responsibilities.
+If the Superintendent/ Foreman and Competent Person is unable to perform the safety duties to the satisfaction of Flintco, LLC, the trade partner will replace the safety representative with a full-time safety representative who will have no other duties other than those outlined under safety representative responsibilities of this section.

-The safety representative shall be present on site during all trade partner and sub-tier work activities.
-If overtime, weekend or double shift work occurs the trade partner shall provide a written plan outlining how the trade partner will meet the safety requirements as outlined above.
-The trade partner shall identify an alternate safety representative in the event the primary safety representative is absent from the project.
+The Superintendent/Foreman and Competent Person shall be present on site during all trade partner and sub-tier work activities.
+If overtime, weekend, or double shift work occurs the trade partner shall provide a written plan outlining how the trade partner will meet the safety requirements as outlined above.
+The trade partner shall identify an alternate Superintendent/Foreman and Competent Person in the event the primary Superintendent/ Foreman and Competent Person is absent from the project.